11318Chaitanya/cpu-scheduler/README.md

    - Comparison of average waiting time and average turnaround time
    - Optimal scheduling algorithm based on the given inputs
    - Statistical data such as standard deviation and averages of burst and arrival times.

+### How Flask Interacts with the C++ File

+1. **Receiving Input**:
+   - The Flask app receives input data via a `POST` request to the `/submit` endpoint.
+   - The input data, which includes the processes and the time quantum, is parsed and saved to a file named `input.txt`.

+2. **Compiling the C++ Program**:
+   - Flask runs a subprocess command to compile the `main.cpp` file using `g++`.
+   - If the compilation fails, an error message is returned.

+3. **Executing the Compiled Program**:
+   - Upon successful compilation, Flask runs the compiled C++ program.
+   - The C++ program reads the `input.txt` file, processes the data, and writes the scheduling results to `output.json`.

+4. **Returning Output**:
+   - Flask reads the `output.json` file and returns the results as a JSON response.

 ### Predicted Algorithm Explanation